LikeStrangersDo/Gongda_Python_summary/README.md

 # Python for research in atmospheric sciences

 ## Contents
-0. About Python
+0. Introduction to Python
 1. Numerical computing
 2. Pandas dataframes
 3. Data visualisation
 4. Handling NetCDF files
-5. Other Python usages
+5. Other Python usages in research
+6. More advanced Python Knowledge

 ## Suggestions for a beginner
-After "0.0_basics" and "0.1_Flow_control", you can jump to "1.0_Numpy" and "2.0_Pandas" directly.
-Then you will be able to start your research very soon, even with little knowledge of Numpy, Pandas and Python in general.
-You will feel better in this way.
-Come back at "0.1-0.5" after you are more familar with Python.
-Concepts in section 0 are not all neccessary at the very beginning.
+After knowing some basics, jump to Numpy and Pandas, and then you will be able to use Python in your research already!
+Avoid any irrelevant aspects, [see suggestions from Jiawei Zhuang (author of GEOS-Chem Python)](https://github.com/geoschem/GEOSChem-python-tutorial#how-to-learn-python).

 ## Tutorials
 0. Python Data Science Handbook: https://jakevdp.github.io/PythonDataScienceHandbook/